Knee Osteoarthritis Treatment — Without Surgery in Knoxville, TN

 The mechanism is well-characterized in the radiobiology literature: at these doses, the radiation modulates inflammatory cytokines and the macrophage population inside the synovium — quieting the chemical signals that drive swelling, stiffness, and pain.
 It does not affect cartilage, bone, or surrounding tissue, and there are no post-treatment activity restrictions.

 LDRT has been used routinely in Germany for decades.
-It is increasingly offered at U.S. academic centers including Cleveland Clinic and Loyola Medicine.
+It is increasingly offered at U.S. academic medical centers.

-Heelex Medical opened in 2020 as the first clinic in the United States dedicated exclusively to low-dose radiation therapy.
+Heelex Medical opened in 2020 as a dedicated low-dose radiation therapy clinic.
 The Knoxville, Tennessee location is one of two Heelex clinics offering this treatment.

 Is This Right for You?